devm33/devm33.com/content/projects/jekyll-nfs/index.md

 tags: [jekyll, nearlyfreespeech.net, rubygems]
 ---

-This turned out to be a bit of an adventure...
+This turned out to be a bit of an adventure…

 ### Gem install setup